TDC28/uwdp/README.md

 # UWDP

-UWDP is an attempted replacement UW Path, which is no longer maintained.
-The project is still in its early developpment stages.
+UWDP is an attempted replacement for UW Path, which is no longer maintained.
+UWDP is still in its early developpment stages.

-## Try out UWDP
+## Try UWDP

 Clone the repository, then run the frontend and backend.